-Our vet Greg is here to guide you through the next critical phase in your kitten’s life!
-After discussing the nurturing of newborn kittens, we now set out to guide you through the process of caring for kittens between 4 and 8 weeks old.
+Vet Greg is here to guide you through the next critical phase in your kitten’s life.
+In part 2 of the series (which started with this article), we now set out to guide you through the process of caring for young kittens between 4 and 8 weeks old.
 Whether you’ve got this far from hard work, or you’ve just taken on an orphaned kitten that’s four weeks old, your aim now is to raise your kitten(s) towards becoming an increasingly self-sufficient, healthy, well-rounded adult cat.

 Caring for kittens without a mother present